Saturday, September 24, 2022

 Hollywood Video, Helena, MT-Open

-Mikes Movies and More, Great Falls, MT-Closing
+Mikes Movies and More, Great Falls, MT-Closed in 2022

 Movie Lovers, Bozeman, MT-currently closed, but there are plans to reopen at some point.

-Park Plaza Video, Anaconda, MT-Open
+Park Plaza Video, Anaconda, MT-Closed in 2022

 Nebraska: 2 open video stores

-Chris Logan's Call Video, Norfolk, NE- Open, has 33,000 movie titles.
+Chris Logan's Call Video, Norfolk, NE- Closing, has 33,000 movie titles.

 Movie Place Video, Seward, NE-Open